-Site layout approved under the infrastructure DA/571/2014 with overlay of the PLEP height controls 5. the zoning of the particular land is unreasonable or inappropriate so that a development standard appropriate for that zoning is also unreasonable and unnecessary as it applies to the land and compliance with the standard would be unreasonable or unnecessary.
+5. the zoning of the particular land is unreasonable or inappropriate so that a development standard appropriate for that zoning is also unreasonable and unnecessary as it applies to the land and compliance with the standard would be unreasonable or unnecessary.
 That is, the particular parcel of land should not have been included in the particular zone.

-The zoning of the land is not considered to be unreasonable or inappropriate.
+The proposed zoning of the land is considered to be reasonable and appropriate